dimforge/ncollide/docs/geometric_representations.md

 # Geometric representations
 Different representations of geometric objects will lead to different algorithms.
-At the moment **ncollide** relies a lot on convex shapes described by a [support mapping](#support-mappings).
+Currently, **ncollide** relies a lot on convex shapes described by a [support mapping](#support-mappings).
 However, working exclusively with convex shapes is too restrictive so **ncollide** provides [composite shapes](#composite-shapes) that allows the construction of a concave shape from its convex parts.

 Geometric primitives supported by **ncollide** are defined on the `shape` module and share a common [dynamic representation](#dynamic-shape-representation).
-Note that all geometric primitives have a predefined constant local frame to the identity matrix.
-Thus, one usually has to store his own transformation matrix separately from the shape itself in order to reach any position and orientation.
+Note that all geometric primitives have a predefined constant local frame equal to the identity matrix.
+Thus, one usually has to store his own transformation matrix separately from the shape itself in order to reach any location and orientation.

 # Support mappings